 Yoga for Asthma, Breathing Exercises to cure Asthma

 The English word Asthma has been derived from Greek where it means “ I blow” or “ I Pant”.
 For a lay man it is a condition where in the afflicted person gasps for air to breathe.
 This condition is the result of the obstructions produced in the air passages due to excessive mucous secretion, inflammation of the inner membrane comprising the respirator system.
+Yoga for asthma clears these very obstructions to healthy breathing.

 The respiratory path begins at the nostrils from where the air is taken in which then passes through a common windpipe – trachea – which further branches into two bronchi entering the two lungs each one subdividing further into a web of narrow air passages known as bronchioles.
 Each one of these Bronchioles end in sac like structures called alveoli where the exchange of gases – oxygen & carbon dioxide – takes place within the lungs.